 Apply to HATCH

-The HATCH Curatorial Application is currently closed.
+The HATCH Curatorial Residency Application is now closed.

-The HATCH Artist Application is currently closed.
+The HATCH Artist Residency Application is now closed.

 COVID-19 Safety Measures for HATCH Residents